phetsims/phet-info/doc/fluent-translation-guide.md

 ### Questions to discuss with team
 - Is greenhouse-effect the best example to use?
 Confusion around molecules-and-light relationship.
+    - It is our most complete example.
+Just make it clear in the documentation.
+    - Consider renaming greenhouse effect strings to MoleculesAndLightStrings_en.ftl
+    - Try to find the ohms law strings if we can.
+That would be a more simple example.

 - Did we have any other translations finished that we can include?
 - What documentation should we point to for "PhET Development Environment Setup"?
   - FOR NOW, refer to the phet-development-overview.md